Engine Misfire Causes – Taking The First Steps To Diagnose Them

 Fuel Related Engine Misfire Causes

 So, if the ignition components and compression in a misfiring cylinder are fine.
-Then, that leaves a fuel-related problem, as the only other possibility.
+Then, that leaves a fuel related problem, as the only other possibility.
 You can start by, checking for voltage at the injector.
 A good injector should also buzz, while the engine is running.
 No buzzing, would tell you the injector is dead.
-While, a no-voltage reading would tell you it isn’t the injector’s fault.
-But, a wiring or computer driver problem.
+While, a no voltage reading would tell you that it isn’t the injectors fault.

-So, if the injector is buzzing and spraying fuel; but the cylinder isn’t getting enough fuel.
+But, is a wiring or computer driver problem.
+So, if the injector is buzzing and spraying fuel, but the cylinder isn’t getting enough fuel.
 Then, the injector is dirty or clogged.
-On-car cleaning, may help remove the varnish deposits; that are restricting the injector and restricting fuel delivery.
+On-car cleaning, may help remove the varnish deposits that are restricting fuel delivery.

-So, the best way to avoid engine misfire causes is, following the scheduled maintenance in your manual.
+So, the best way to avoid engine misfire causes is, following the scheduled maintenance in your owner’s manual.
 Finally, keep your vehicle’s engine tuned, according to factory specs.

-Thank You !
+Thank You !!